 Want to take the next step?

 Are you interested in applying to our Habitat Homeownership Program or Pathways to Housing program?
 We are currently hosting Applicant Information Meetings (AIMs).
 During AIMs we will go over the application process, the Habitat Homeownership program and the Pathways to Housing program.
-Please sign up for an AIM online.
+You may watch the AIM video by clicking here.
+You must submit this quiz after the video in order for us to process your application.
+If you would prefer an in-person meeting, please sign up for an AIM online.

 Would you like to look over the application?
 You can find the application for our 2020 application process here.
-If you need help filing it our or have questions, please contact the Homeownership Team at firstname.lastname@example.org or 434-293-9066.
-PLEASE REMEMBER: we will accept applications between January 2, 2020 to January 20, 2020.
+If you need help filing it our or have questions, please contact the Homeownership Team at email@example.com or 434-293-9066.
+PLEASE REMEMBER: we will accept applications between January 2, 2020 to January 24, 2020 (the deadline has been extended).
 You MUST attend an AIM before we can process your application.